-We want to provide you with the trust, resources, skills, and connections that will support you to create the change you want to see in you community.
+We want to provide you with the trust, resources, skills, and connections that will support you to create the change you want to see in your community.
 CCYP and Foundation for Young Australians in collaboration with the National Indigenous Youth Education Coalition (NIYEC), will do this by connecting you to other young people and decision makers.
-Once you've been able to identify issues and actions, we will also be providing you with the money you will need to invest in projects you think will make a difference, while also upskilling you through sessions with experts in media, campaigning and advocacy.
-In doing so, you'll leave the SRC with new friends, professional contacts, the experience of working in professional contexts, and a bunch of 21st century leadership skills.